Fascia and Movement: Why This Hidden Tissue Matters for Your Body

 How Myotherapy Supports Fascia Health

-Common Myotherapy techniques used to treat fascia include:
+Common Myotherapy techniques used to support fascia health include:

 Myofascial Release Therapy